top of page

 Our First-Ever Eco-Champion Art Contest!

 Do you love art?
 Do you care about the planet?
-Here’s your chance to combine both!
-Coming in October 2025!
+Our annual contest gives young artists the chance to combine both!
+Click here to find out more about "Art For Earth"!

 Our Management Team